How to import plants and plant products to the EU under the smarter rules for safer food regulations.

 The rules set out in this guide follow the smarter rules for safer food policy which protects individuals and businesses against animal disease and plant pests.

-You need a phytosanitary certificate to bring certain plants and plant products in your personal baggage to EU member states, including the UK, from third countries.
+You need a phytosanitary certificate to bring certain plants and plant products in your personal baggage to the UK from third countries.

 You cannot bring in: